snrqz/Console-MiniGames/README.md

 # MiniGames-Console

-Welcome to **MiniGames-Console**!
-This project is a collection of simple, text-based games that can be enjoyed directly in your terminal or console.
-Whether you're looking to pass some time with classic games or explore basic programming concepts, **MiniGames-Console** has something for everyone.
+Welcome to **MiniGames-Console** This project is a collection of simple, text-based games that can be enjoyed directly in your terminal or console.

 ## What's Inside?
 Explore a variety of mini-games that are both fun and easy to play.
 Perfect for quick gaming sessions or for those interested in learning more about console-based game development.